 Some members of the Marchesi family no doubt went to various European countries and subsequently to America.
 We know certain Marchesi went to Australia and later to United Kingdom, and we therefore provide information about these ancestors.

 Swiss emigrants usually sailed to Australia via UK, France, or Hamburg, Germany, often on British vessels, as trade with Australia was common from these ports.
-It is recorded that between 1854 and 1856, over 2000 young men left Canton Ticino, Switzerland in the hope of finding gold and many Poschiavini also arrived around this time.
+It is recorded that between 1854 and 1856, over 2000 young men left Canton Ticino, Switzerland in the hope of finding gold in Australia and many Poschiavini also went around this time.
 We know that some early emigrants travelled to Hamburg, thence to Hull, and by rail to Liverpool, taking about 14 days for this journey.

 The Barque "Ocean Pride" 1865, a typical vessel of the period